Xomega-Net/Xomega.Docs/docs/tutorial/3-details/11-computed-fields.md

 ### Fixing Create and Update operations

-Following the best service design principles, you don't want to send any calculated values in the `create` or `update` operations, but let the service operations calculate and store those values on its own instead.
+Following the best service design principles, you don't want to send any calculated values in the `create` or `update` operations, but let the service operations calculate and store those values on their own instead.

 So we will remove any computed values from both the `create` and `update` operations, leaving only the fields that can be updated by the user, as follows.